Bloodiko/jitsi-bot/README.md

 - /ban
 - /banlist
 - /unban
-- /muteAll - currently bugged !
+- /muteAll
 - /admin passwd - grants Moderator
 - /quit - exits bot
-- /reload - realoads bot
+- /reload - reloads bot
 - /timeoutConf [time in minutes] - Forcefully ends the conference for all participants after the given time. - Will notify in certain intervals.
 - /setSubject [title] - sets Jitsi Room Name (Top of the screen next to